thomaslui003/Global-CO2-Emission-DataVisualization/README.md

 # Global-CO2-Emissions-DataVisualization

 This repository is to showcase the Global Carbon dioxide Emissions Data visualization.
-Click Here to try it out: [The Visualization](https://thomaslui003.github.io/Global-CO2-Emissions-DataVisualization/)
+Click here to try it out: [D3 Visualization](https://thomaslui003.github.io/Global-CO2-Emissions-DataVisualization/)

 ## Description